Rebecca JulietRebecca Juliet

 Angel Shoutout: Ben Simon

-Ben Simon: Food Recovery Network Ben Simon
+Ben Simon: Food Recovery Network

 Our second “Angel Shoutout” goes to Do Something Award Nominee, Ben Simon, who is one of the founders of the Food Recovery Network (FRN).
 Although he did not win the competition, he is still an inspiration to many teenagers throughout the country.